landlord reviews tenant background checks

 What Is a Tenant Background Check?

-A tenant background check is a screening tool landlords can use to gain in-depth insight into a tenant’s past to ensure they’ll be reliable renters.
-Tenant background checks pull information from government databases and credit bureaus concerning the tenant’s credit score and criminal history.
-This information is presented to the landlord in a detailed report.
+A background check is a screening tool landlords can use to gain in-depth insight into a tenant’s past to ensure they’ll be reliable renters.
+Background checks pull information from government databases and credit bureaus concerning the tenant’s criminal history and credit score.

 information from credit bureaus and criminal databases

 After a tenant has filled out the rental application form with all of their personal information, landlords can request applicants to authorize and pay for a tenant credit and background check.
-Using information from the rental application, such as date of birth, social security number and former addresses, background check services can gather the necessary details for a landlord to make an informed decision.
+Using information from the rental application, such as date of birth, social security number and former addresses, background check services gather the necessary details for a landlord to make an informed decision.

 1. Identify Any Major Red Flags